truffle-box/avalanche-box/README.md

 # Avalanche Truffle Box

-This box comes with everything you need to start using Truffle to write, compile, test, and deploy smart contracts, and interact with them from a React app, using the Avalanche C-Chain.
+This box comes with everything you need to start using Truffle to write, compile, test, deploy, and interact with your smart contracts from a React app, using the Avalanche C-Chain.

 Avalanche is an open-source platform for building decentralized applications (Dapps) in one interoperable, highly scalable ecosystem.
 The Avalanche C-Chain is an implementation of the Ethereum Virtual Machine (EVM).
 The C-Chain’s API supports Geth's API and supports the creation and execution of smart contracts written in Solidity.
 For more details regarding the Avalanche C-Chain API, see [here](https://docs.avax.network/apis/avalanchego/apis/c-chain).